The Best Reykjavik Food Tour (Try Traditional Icelandic Meals)

 The Icelandic hot dog definitely lived up to the hype

-A nice thing about this activity is the small group size, which allows you plenty of opportunity to ask your guide questions and to socialize with the other group members.
+A nice thing about this activity is the small group size, which allows you plenty of opportunities to ask your guide questions and to socialize with the other group members.

 The maximum group size is 12 people but my group only had 4 people on this particular day, which made for an extra intimate experience.